simon-v/bchinfo.org/en/full-node.md

 ### Mac OS X Yosemite 10.10.x

-*Instructions for Bitcoin Core 0.14.2 on Mac OS X Yosemite*
+*Instructions for Bitcoin Cash Node 0.14.2 on Mac OS X Yosemite*

-Go to the [Bitcoin Core download page][] and verify you have made a secure connection to the server.
+Go to the [Bitcoin Cash Node download page][] and verify you have made a secure connection to the server.

 ![Verify secure connection](/img/full-node/en-osx-safari-secure-connection.png)

-Click the large blue *Download Bitcoin Core* button to download the Bitcoin Core installer to your Downloads folder.
+Click the large blue *Download Bitcoin Cash Node* button to download the Bitcoin Cash Node installer to your Downloads folder.

 {{verifyReleaseSignatures}}

 After downloading the file to your Downloads folder (`/Users/<YOUR USER NAME>/Downloads`), run it by double-clicking its icon.
-OS X will open a Finder window for you to drag *Bitcoin Core* to your Applications folder.
+OS X will open a Finder window for you to drag *Bitcoin Cash Node* to your Applications folder.

 ![Window to install](/img/full-node/en-osx-dmg-open.png)

-#### Bitcoin Core GUI {#osx-gui}
+#### Bitcoin Cash Node GUI {#osx-gui}
 {:.no_toc}

-The first time running *Bitcoin Core*, Max OS X will ask you to confirm that you want to run it:
+The first time running *Bitcoin Cash Node*, Max OS X will ask you to confirm that you want to run it:

 ![Mac OS X File Security Dialog](/img/full-node/en-osx-security.png)